 Employers that wish to take advantage of this tip credit must consider a variety of compliance challenges.
 To avoid potential liability, employers must, among other things, properly inform employees about the tip credit; ensure employees retain all their tips; determine the number of hours during which the tip credit may be claimed; properly deduct credit card processing fees; and factor tips into overtime calculations.

 Not all states allow tip credits, and those that do often have provisions that differ from the federal requirements.
 As always, employers must comply with whichever requirement is more favorable to the employee.

 Trends: As credit cards, debit cards and other forms of electronic payment are used in more and more transactions, it should become easier for employers to fulfill recordkeeping requirements related to the tip credit.
 It is common for tipped employees to under-report their tips in an illegal attempt to reduce their tax burden.
 This is easy to accomplish with cash tips, but much more difficult with tips on credit cards.

 Author: Michael Cardman, Legal Editor

-Updated to reflect the 2017 annual inflation adjustment to Washington's minimum wage.
+Updated to reflect the 2017 annual inflation adjustment to Missouri's minimum wage.

-Updated to reflect the passage of amendments to Berkeley's minimum wage ordinance, effective August 31, 2016.
+Updated to reflect the passage of a ballot initiative to increase Colorado's minimum wage.

-Updated to reflect a minimum wage increase in Chicago, effective July 1, 2016.
+Updated to reflect the passage of a minimum wage ordinance in Cook County, Illinois.

 HR guidance on complying with the federal and state requirements for the minimum wage tip credit.